 In response to budgetary pressures, D.C.
 Mayor Muriel Bowser signed the “Estate Tax Adjustment Amendment Act of 2020.”
 The Act reduces the estate tax exemption from $5.76million in 2020 to $4 million for decedents dying on or after January 1, 2021.
 The exemption amount will be adjusted for inflation starting in 2022 and will continue to […]

 The Setting Every Community Up for Retirement Enhancement Act (the “SECURE Act”) took effect January 1, 2020, revising federal rules that govern the administration of qualified retirement plans (e.g., 401(k) and 403(b) plans) and IRAs.
 Among the changes effected by the new law is the shrinking of the class of beneficiaries who can “stretch” out their […]

-The doubling of the federal estate tax exemption under the Tax Cuts and Jobs Act has moved many wealthy Americans away from the impact of the federal estate tax.
-However, state estate taxes and inheritance taxes remain a factor in estate planning for residents of […]
+The doubling of the federal estate tax exemption under the Tax Cuts and Jobs Act—from $5.49 million in 2017 to $11.18 million in 2018 ($11.4 million as of January 1, 2019)—has moved many wealthy Americans away from the impact of the federal estate tax.
+However, state estate taxes and state inheritance taxes remain a factor in estate planning for residents of […]

 Years ago, I described to a close friend (let’s call her Cathy) the difference between a division among descendants per stirpes and a division among the same descendants per capita at each generation.
 In the midst of my explanation, Cathy suddenly exclaimed, “Oh!
 You mean like the Packers’ tickets?”
 This was a Eureka! moment; yes, […]